 What is Care Oncology?

-Care Oncology Clinics prescribe a combination of repurposed drugs that research suggests may complement and enhance the effect of traditional, standard-of-care cancer therapies.
+Care Oncology Clinics prescribe a repurposed combination of existing, licensed medications which are used to treat conditions other than cancer.
+This standard of practice is known as off-label use.
+Research suggests that these drugs may complement and enhance the effect of traditional, standard-of-care cancer therapies.

-Drug repurposing takes advantage of the many “off-target effects” of already-approved medicines to treat new diseases.
-Repurposing drugs has several advantages.
-Firstly, the drugs have typically been widely prescribed, therefore the safety profile and side-effects are well-known and documented.
+Drug repurposing, also known as drug repositioning or re-profiling, is the application of known drugs to treat a different disease.
+Repurposing takes advantage of the many “off-target effects” of already-approved medicines to treat new diseases.
+If done carefully this practice can have several important advantages.
+First, the drugs have typically been widely prescribed, therefore the safety profile and side-effects are well-known and documented.
 Second, there is a large repository—about 60 FDA approved drugs that have extensive, peer-reviewed, published research showing promising anti-cancer activity.
 This article in Cancer Today Magazine gives a general overview on the drug repurposing strategy.

 Why aren’t these drugs already being used?